Are you ready to cut the cord?

 The Roku Channel/Free Roku Channels

-They make streaming devices, TVs, and even have their very own channel.
+They make streaming devices, TVs, and even their own channel.

-The Roku Channel is completely free and offers a variety of movies and TV’s shows.
+The Roku Channel is entirely free and offers a variety of movies and TV shows.
 While the selection may not be the largest, you can usually find some quality content to watch.

-Aside from the Roku Channel, there are a plethora of other free channels you can access on your Roku device or TV.
+Aside from the Roku Channel, there are many other free channels you can access on your Roku device or TV.

 Check out this list of the best free Roku channels and save some serious money on your viewing.

 Pluto TV is a free streaming service that also does not require a password to access.
 It offers a vast on-demand library that includes movies, TV shows, sports, documentaries, etc.